What is an assistance animal?

 Emotional support animals

 Cats, or other animals such as birds, ferrets, gerbils, rabbits, snakes, lizards and so on, can also be used as emotional support animals.
-But you cannot take them out and about with you in the same way as dogs.
+But dogs are often used, as they are easier to take out and about with you.

 Emotional support animals do not have the same legal rights as assistance animals.
 Health and safety laws take priority over using an emotional support animal when accessing services.